 Executive Board

-Established in February 2020, the Board includes the President, six appointed members and five elected members.
-Each board member serves a term of three years (other than in the starting phase where the terms are staggered to avoid major changes to the Executive Board in a single year).
+Established in February 2020, the Board includes the President, President-Elect or Past President, six appointed members and five elected members.
+Each board member serves a term of three years (with the exception of the President who serves one year as President-Elect, two years as President and one year as Past President).

 Neil Coville South Africa Illustration of South African flag